 - Create nationwide drinking water standards for two of the most widely studied types of PFAS, PFOA and PFOS

-  - Require EPA to designate PFOA as a hazardous substance under CERCLA, and evaluate all other types of PFAS within 5 years
+- Require EPA to designate PFOA and PFOS as “hazardous substances” under CERCLA within one year, and determine whether to list all other PFAS compounds as “hazardous substances” within five years

 - Create a voluntary labeling system for cookware manufactured using PFAS

 - Impose a five-year moratorium on approving new uses for PFAS

 - Create new requirements for health testing, restrictions on incinerating products containing PFAS, including designating PFOA and PFOS as hazardous air pollutants under the Clean Air Act